hardikty/sales-analysis-project/README.md

 - after executing the above queries we can easily design a dashboard and work with schemas using  data , buid and format provided by the power bi .

-## in  given dashboard the sales analysis of different products are carried out by the steps shown in images :
+## In  given dashboard the sales analysis of different products are carried out by the steps shown in images :

    (![Screenshot (60)](https://github.com/hardikty/sales-analysis-pt2/assets/174869730/542ecd0e-e3ff-4182-a150-0750ee1e673a)